-$There \ have been \ reported \ cases \ of \ permanent \ injury \ to \ extraocular \ muscles \ requiring \ surgical \ repair \ following \ retrobulbar \ administration.$ Neurologic effects following other procedures or routes of administration have included persistent anesthesia, paresthesia, weakness, paralysis, all with slow, incomplete, or no recovery.
+Neurologic effects following other procedures or routes of administration have included persistent anesthesia, paresthesia, weakness, paralysis, all with slow incomplete, or no recovery

-dsions: Incidence varied with the procedure used and the total dose administered.
-The incidences of adverse neurologic reactions associated with the use of local anesthetics may be related to the total dose of local anesthetic administered and are also dependent upon the particular drug used, the route of administration, and the physical status of the patient
+Convulsions: Incidence varied with the procedure used and the total dose administered.
+In a survey of studies of epidural anesthesia, overt toxicity progres to convulsions occurred in approximately 0.1% of local anesthetic administrations.
+The incidences of adverse neurologic reactions associated with the use of local anesthetics may be related to the total dose of local anesthetic administered and are also dependent upon the particular drug used, the route of administration, and the physical status of the patient.

-Cardiac Disorders: High doses or unintentional intravascular injection have led to high plasma levels and related depression of the myocardium, decreased cardiac output, heartblock, hypotension, bradycardia, ventricular arrhythmias, including ventricular tachycardia and ventricular fibrillation, and cardiac arrest /see Warnings and Precautions (5.9))
+Cardiac Disorders: High doses or unintentional intravascular injection have led to high plasma levels and related depression of the myocardium, decreased cardiac output, heartblock, hypotension, bradycardia, ventricular arrhythmias, including ventricular tachycardia and ventricular fibrillation, and cardiac arrest [see Warnings and Precautions (5.9)].